 What is the life of a pipe organ?

 Some will say that a major advantage of a pipe organ is that it lasts forever.
 There is some truth in this statement–many historic pipe organs around the world are centuries old.
 However, the devil is in the details.
-In reality a pipe organ is a mechanically complex instrument that requires routine maintenance and periodic refurbishing of mechanical components to keep the entire instrument in working condition.
+In reality a pipe organ is a mechanically complex instrument that requires routine maintenance and periodic refurbishing of mechanical and electronic technology components to keep the entire instrument in working condition.

 Pipe organs with electro-pneumatic or electric action will need the console rebuilt or replaced periodically (approximately every 50 years) as the control technology in the organ console becomes obsolete and/or unreliable.